What Is Life Like After Attempting Suicide?

 Yes, right now I am the captain of my university’s dance team.
 I just finished a year teaching dance at this place called Dance Fusion, it’s for kids who can’t really afford dance [classes].
 So we teach them dance for free or on really low rates.

-If you are struggling with depression or suicide, call the Livslinjen at 70 201 201.
+If you are struggling with depression or suicide, call the National Suicide Prevention (SPES) in Sweden at 08-34 58 73.